Rafikus/create-react-component/README.md

 Filled with starter template, has options for **Functional** components

+You are able to choose which files to include in creation.

 In the end you get a directory that looks like this:

 ```